Osaka Close to Becoming Japan's Casino Capital

 Leading the campaign is Osaka Mayor Hashimoto Toru and Osaka Governor Matsui Ichiro.
-They both want their city to be the first place to open a casino so they can attract some of the millions of international casino fans to Osaka.
+They both want their city to be the first place to open a Japanese casino so they can attract some of the millions of international casino fans to Osaka.

 The city's government has already been busy speaking to some of the world's biggest casino operators, including MGM Resorts International, which own many of the venues on the Las Vegas strip.
 It's expected that all of the city's efforts will pay off and the law will be changed soon, especially as the country's Prime Minister Abe Shinzo has already shown his support for the idea.

 But whilst there's a lot of support for the country to legalise casinos, there has already been a lot of delays in getting the law debated by the government.
 The national government in Japan have only been discussing the "Integrated Resort promotion bill", which would allow casinos to be built, since December.

 Osaka Mayor Hashimoto has said that with the support from the prime minister he hopes that the law can be fast tracked through the National Diet so the city can open a casino by 2019.
 That means if the city plays its cards right, the casino could be open in time for the world to see when the country hosts the 2020 Olympics in Tokyo.